-732 Wittgenstein in his Investigations has much to say regarding the role of "rules" in philosophical discussion.
+733 Wittgenstein in his Investigations has much to say regarding the role of "rules" in philosophical discussion.
 In the Revised Fourth Edition the index entry for "rules" is exceptional as is the indexing of the volume generally.

-733 Bahnsen.
-Four Types of Proof.
+734 Bahnsen, Four Types of Proof.

-734 Generally accepted to have begun with the publication of Strawson's Individuals, from which time they became a "prominent fixture in contemporary philosophy" (Butler, "The Transcendental Argument for God's Existence," 90).
+735 Generally accepted to have begun with the publication of Strawson's Individuals, from which time they became a "prominent fixture in contemporary philosophy" (Butler, "The Transcendental Argument for God's Existence," 90).
+736 Kant, Critique of Pure Reason (2nd ed.), Bxl (footnote).